yichizhng/bwt/README.md

 (basically, we expect 15 calls to LF() on average)?
-As written, the FM-index currently takes up 37.5% of the space of an uncompressed chromosome (meaning that it would take up 150% that of a compressed one, since we have the 1:4 byte packing).
+As written, the FM-index currently takes up 37.5% of the space of an uncompressed chromosome (meaning that it would take up 150% that of a compressed one, since we have the 1:4 byte packing, or 75% of a .2bit file (since those have masks)).
 Do we get significant advantages by storing more data?
-(For example, we could try storing seq_index, although that one is quite a pain in the ass, considering that it's actually an array of pointers)
+(For example, we could try storing seq_index, although that one is quite a pain in the ass, considering that it's actually an array of pointers, or more of the suffix array (Bowtie stores the same ratio I do, but its is adjustable))

 Methods: